bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-To do this on the "Elements" tab search for "preconnect" in the HTML.
+To do this on the “Elements” tab search for “preconnect” in the HTML.

 Have a look to see if there are any `<link>` tags that have the DNS domain name of the location of the fonts.